 Learn how to read financial statements.
-In this 2-part course, we use a public company's financial statements and annual report to understand the financial strength of a company and help us to make informed decisions.
+In this 2-part free course, we use a company's financial statements and annual report to understand the financial strength of a company and help us make informed decisions.

-In this first module, we learn how to read the balance sheet and the related notes to Microsoft's 2010 financial statements to understand the financial strength of a company and help us make informed decisions.
-By the end of this module, you will have a solid understanding of the specific accounts of a typical balance sheet and related notes to the financial statements.
+In this first module, we learn how to read the balance sheet and its related notes using a company case study, Espresso Software.
+This will help us understand the financial strength of the company and help us make informed decisions.
+By the end of this module, you will have a solid understanding of the specific accounts in a typical balance sheet and the related notes to the financial statements.

 - Navigate successfully through the notes to the financial statements.

-- How to read and interpret the various items in a published balance sheet.
+- Read and interpret the various items in a published balance sheet.

 - Understand complex balance sheet concepts (e.g. deferred taxes, goodwill, investments, etc.)

-In this second module, we continue reading Microsoft’s 2010 financial statements through to the income statement and statement of cash flows, and conclude by covering the key contents of an annual report.
-By the end of this module, you will have a solid understanding of a typical income statement, statement of cash flows and annual report in its entirety.
+In this second module of this free course, we continue reading Espresso Software's financial statements.
+We look at the company's income statement and statement of cash flows and conclude by covering the key contents of an annual report.
+By the end of this module, you will have a solid understanding of a typical income statement, statement of cash flows and annual report.

-- Understand the different ways to present an income statements and cash flow statement.
+- Understand the different ways to present an income statement and cash flow statement.

-- How to read and interpret the various items in a published income statement.
+- Read and interpret the various items in a published income statement.

 - Identify the operating, financing, and investing activities of a company.

-- Determine what's contained in an annual report and where to find it.
+- Determine what is contained in an annual report and where to find it.

-This course is highly interactive with a wide range of applied exercises and case studies.
-Sophisticated search and navigation tools allow you to go at your own pace while pop quizzes test what you’ve just learnt.
-The course also includes two PDF reference guides – an accounting factsheet and a financial statements glossary - that can be used while taking the course and downloaded to your computer for future reference.
+This accounting course is highly interactive with many different applied exercises and case studies.
+Sophisticated search and navigation tools allow you to go at your own pace while pop quizzes test what you have learned.
+The reading financial statements course also includes two PDF reference guides – a financial statements glossary and an accounting factsheet.
+These can be used while taking the course and downloaded to your computer for future reference.